-- 1. Prior to handing over the site to the contractor, the client (project managers/end users) shall together with the contractor management conduct inspections, draft and sign the service level agreement. - 2.
-Main contractors shall manage and keep the allocated Eskom facility hygienically clean at all times. - 3.
+- Prior to handing over the site to the contractor, the client (project managers/end users) shall together with the contractor management conduct inspections, draft and sign the service level agreement. - Main contractors shall manage and keep the allocated Eskom facility hygienically clean at all times. - 3.
 It is the responsibility of the contractor to maintain and keep the facility in a good condition. - 4.
-It is the contractor's responsibility to immediately report to the Eskom contract manager/project manager the defects incurred. - 5.
-Eskom reserves the right to conduct unannounced site inspections.
+It is the contractor's responsibility to immediately report to the Eskom contract manager/project manager the defects incurred.